BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Discussion

 \section{Discussion}

-We investigate how the properties of galaxies in overdense regions are influenced by two scales: global environment, characterized by the total (halo) mass ($M_h$), and local environment, characterized by the overdensity factor ($\delta$).
+We investigate how the properties of galaxies in overdense regions are influenced by two scales: global environment, characterized by the total dark matter mass ($M_h$), and local environment, characterized by the overdensity factor ($\delta$).